Employers and Universities: Work with us?

 Studying history can also be inspiring.
 When we discover what people have achieved against the odds and how things can change over time, it can give us the motivation we need to succeed.

 History teaches us to ask two very important questions: why and how.
-This is key to sharpening your critical thinking abilities, which combine the following skills:
+Studying history helps you develop many skills, including:

 What subjects does history go with?